utiasASRL/vtr3_gui/README.md

 python3 web_server.py  # web server that hosts the web page and handle some requests from the frontend
 ```

-Then Step 2:

-- For Vtr3 project ONLY:
+Then Step 2 (for Vtr3 project ONLY):

 In another terminal,

 ```bash